zuiko21/minimOS/architecture.md

 - Probably an indication of available user space. *This could be updated with the **actually** used bytes from that space*.
 - **Local variables** for kernel functions (should *not* be touched by user code)
 - **Kernel parameters** for function calling
-- **System reserved variables** which, at least on 65xx machines, *may* be used harmlessly but would certainly change upon interrupts or context switches
+- **System reserved variables** which, at least on 65xx machines, *may* be used harmlessly but would certainly change upon interrupts or context switches.

 Depending of the CPU used, this context can be totally or partially stored in **zero-page** (for 65xx and 68xx families), **registers** (680x0) or some appropriately pointed RAM area.
 Together with the